-The Portfolio may invest a small portion of its assets in equity futures, which are a type of derivative, and/or shares of exchange-traded funds (ETFs), including ETF Shares issued by Vanguard stock funds.
+The Vanguard Group, Inc. (Vanguard) administers a small portion of the Portfolio's assets to facilitate cash flows to and from the Portfolio's advisors.
+The Portfolio may invest these assets in equity futures, which are a type of derivative, and/or shares of exchange-traded funds (ETFs), including ETF Shares issued by Vanguard stock funds.
 These equity futures and ETFs typically provide returns similar to those of common stocks.
-The Portfolio may also purchase futures or ETFs when doing so will reduce the Portfolio's transaction costs or have the potential to add value because the instruments are favorably priced.
+The Portfolio's transaction costs or have the potential to add value because the instruments are favorably priced.
 Vanguard receives no additional revenue from Portfolio assets invested in ETF Shares of other Vanguard funds.
 Portfolio assets invested in ETF Shares are excluded when allocating to the Portfolio its share of the costs of Vanguard operations.